 Maintain tension throughout the legs and trunk all the way through the bottom, and accelerate back up while maintaining an upright posture and whole foot balance.

 Release a small amount of air as you stand without compromising trunk rigidity if you need to avoid dizziness.

 Generally the front squat can be performed with a bounce in the bottom to replicate the clean, but at least some front squat training should be done with control through the deepest range of motion, including pauses.

-The front squat is a leg strength building exercise very specific to the clean, but also will help the jerk by emphasizing quad strength, and improve the ability of lifters to pull from the floor with upright posture.
-It is also an effective trunk and back (particularly mid and upper back) strengthening exercise.
-It is usually used in combination with the back squat for weightlifting.
+The front squat is a leg strength exercise very specific to the clean, but also will help the jerk by emphasizing quad strength, and improve the ability of lifters to pull from the floor with upright posture.
+It is also an effective trunk strengthening exercise, which further supports both the receipt and recovery of the clean and the dip and drive of the jerk.
+It is nearly always used in combination with the back squat for weightlifting.